NBISweden/workshop-genome_annotation/labs/maker_abinitio_evidence_driven.md

 This time, we do specify a reference species to be used by augustus, which will enable ab-initio gene finding and keep_preds=1 will also show abinitio prediction not supported by any evidences :

 *augustus\_species=fly* #Augustus gene prediction species model  (:bulb:this is where you can call the database you trained for augustus dmel_$USER )

-you need to do in the terminal
+To be able to use dmel_$USER you need to type in the terminal :
 ```
 AUGUSTUS_CONFIG_PATH=/proj/g2019006/nobackup/$USER/structural_annotation/augustus_training/maker_results_noAbinitio_clean/augustus_config
 ```